Silver Spring Social Security Disability Lawyers

 Determination of Whether A Person Is Disabled

-In order to receive SSDI benefits, you must me the required definition of disability: A claimant must have a physical or mental condition which is of such a severity, as demonstrated by substantial medical proof, that it prevents the person from performing his/her past work or other work generally available in the national economy.
+In order to receive SSDI benefits, you must be the required definition of disability: A claimant must have a physical or mental condition that is of such severity, as demonstrated by substantial medical proof, that it prevents the person from performing his/her past work or other work generally available in the national economy.

 Applicants should also understand SSDI requirements.
 There is basically a five step evaluation process which is as follows:

-(ii) does the claimant suffer from a severe impairment which is expected to last 12 months or result in death?
+- (ii) does the claimant suffer from a severe impairment that is expected to last 12 months or result in death?

-(iii) Does the claimant suffer from an impairment which meets or equals the severity as defined in the medical listing?
+- (iii) Does the claimant suffer from an impairment that meets or equals the severity as defined in the medical listing?

 There are regulations in the Code of Federal Regulations (CFR) that establish additional guidelines for certain conditions such as carpal tunnel syndrome, postural limitations, etc.